istaveren/TaskBufferBundle/README.md

         ...
     }

-Pulling tasks fron terminal:
+Pulling tasks from terminal:

     php app/console task-buffer:pull 10

-Where '10' is number of tasks, an may be ommited.
+'10' is default quantity of tasks, an may be ommited.

 TODO: more explanation!